microsoft/azure-pipelines-agent/docs/start/envlinux.md

   - openSUSE 42.3 or later versions
   - SUSE Enterprise Linux (SLES) 12 SP2 or later versions

-ARM32
+ARM32 (see note 2)
   - Debian 9 or later versions
   - Ubuntu 18.04 or later versions

+> Note 1: Red Hat Enterprise Linux 6 requires installing the specialized "rhel.6-x64" agent package
-> Note: ARM instruction set [ARMv7](https://en.wikipedia.org/wiki/List_of_ARM_microarchitectures) or above is required, you can get your device's information by executing `uname -a`
+> Note 2: ARM instruction set [ARMv7](https://en.wikipedia.org/wiki/List_of_ARM_microarchitectures) or above is required, you can get your device's information by executing `uname -a`

 ## Install .Net Core 2.x Linux Dependencies